-- Provide opportunities for faculty to share with colleagues their ideas and experiences in diversity and inclusion work in accordance with best practices.
+- Provide opportunities for faculty to share with colleagues their ideas and experiences with diversity and inclusion work in accordance with best practices.

-Goal 3 - Faculty and Staff Hiring: Recruit, retain, and support faculty of the highest quality by emphasizing excellence and all aspects of diversity in all hiring decisions.
+Recruit, retain and support faculty of the highest quality by emphasizing excellence and all aspects of diversity in all hiring decisions.

 - Re-evaluate current hiring systems and continue to improve the recruitment and hiring process to increase the diversity of the faculty and staff.

-- Develop and build relationships between the Trinity community and local networks and organizations representing diverse constituencies.
+- Develop and build relationships between the Trinity community and local networks and organizations that represent diverse constituencies.